royfactory/royfactory.github.io/content/posts/ai/2025-07-10-dqn-cartpole-deep-rl-start.md

 ---
+ShowToc: true
-categories: ai
+categories: [ai]
-image: /img/dqn-cartpole-cover.jpg
 date: 2025-07-10
 description: DQN (Deep Q-Network) is one of the most fundamental deep reinforcement learning algorithms.
 In this beginner-friendly tutorial, you'll learn what DQN is, why it matters, and how to use it to solve the classic CartPole environment using PyTorch and OpenAI Gym.
+draft: false
+image: /img/dqn-cartpole-cover.jpg
 keywords: DQN, Deep Reinforcement Learning, CartPole, OpenAI Gym, PyTorch, Q-Learning, RL tutorial, AI agents, machine learning beginner
-tags: ai reinforcement-learning dqn gym pytorch q-learning deep-rl cartpole ml-tutorial ai-agents
+tags: [ai reinforcement-learning dqn gym pytorch q-learning deep-rl cartpole ml-tutorial]ai-agents
 title: 'Mastering CartPole with DQN: Deep Reinforcement Learning for Beginners'
-ShowToc: true
-draft: false
 ---

 # Mastering CartPole with DQN: Deep Reinforcement Learning for Beginners

 If you've played with reinforcement learning (RL) before, you've probably seen the classic CartPole balancing problem.
 And if you've tried solving it with traditional **Q-learning**, you might have run into some limitations.